USEPA/FRS-getfacilities-samples/README.md

 ## Conclusion

+Hopefully these will serve as a quick-start for developers interested in integrating lookups to EPA facility information.

 Some additional information with ideas for how the API can be used (in this case, for connecting EPA and Department of Energy EIA data) can be found here:

 https://github.com/USEPA/FRS-getfacilities-samples/blob/master/EIA-EPA_Mashup.md